 Co-Director, Illinois Program on Law, Behavior and Social Science

 Professor Lawless administers and contributes to the blog Credit Slips, a discussion on credit, finance, and bankruptcy.
-He also participates in the Consumer Bankruptcy Project, a long-term empirical project studying persons who file bankruptcy.
-Professor Lawless is a member of the National Bankruptcy Conference and the American College of Bankruptcy.
-He has testified before Congress, and his work has been featured in media outlets such as CNN, CNBC, NPR, the New York Times, USA Today, the National Law Journal, the L.A.
-Times, the Financial Times.
+He also participates in the Consumer Bankruptcy Project, a long-term research project studying persons who file bankruptcy.
+Professor Lawless is a member of the American Law Institute, the National Bankruptcy Conference, and the American College of Bankruptcy.
+He has testified before Congress, and his work has been featured in media outlets such as CNN, CNBC, NPR, the New York Times, the Wall Street Journal, USA Today, the National Law Journal, the L.A.
+Times, and the Financial Times.
 Professor Lawless is also one of the College's regular contributors to Legal Issues in the News on WILL-AM 580.